RossOBrien2250/RossOBrien2250.github.io/README.md

-Senior Game Programming major at SNHU
+Graduated SNHU with a Game Programming degree in 2018

 Programming Experience with C++, C#, Java, and HTML